What Is Clean Beauty Anyway?

 There should be a clear indication of where ingredients are sourced from and how they are sourced.
 Luckily there are some regulation certifications in place to determine if a brand is meeting ethical standards for sourcing its products.

-For example, you may have seen the blue, green and black Fairtrade symbol on your bag of coffee beans.
+For example, you may have seen the blue, green, and black Fairtrade symbol on your bag of coffee beans.
 This certification indicator ensures that workers are treated fairly (human rights), given opportunities to invest in their futures (social impact) and the corporation meets the criteria to adhere to environmental standards (environmental impact).

 One important aspect to note is that regulation certifications can actually be cost-prohibitive to many small or “boutique” brands.
 There are clean beauty brands that could very well be engaging in ethical sourcing but don’t have the capacity to apply for third-party certification.

-This capacity includes having both the staff time to complete the lengthy paperwork and the financial means to pay fees involved in certification.
+This capacity includes having both the staff time to complete the lengthy paperwork and the financial means to pay the fees involved in certification.
 Consequently, it’s always important to ask and connect with the people who are making your products instead if possible.

 Think of this as similar to the slow food movement and connecting with a food vendor at your local farmer’s market.
 You want to know more about what you’re buying, so you ask questions to find out where and how they grow the fruits and vegetables they’re selling.